Hideaway in France - gîtes in the Pyrénées near Carcassonne

 The last point sounds obvious, but (for example) when a Ryanair flight of 100 people lands at Carcassonne, most of the hire cars are booked from Hertz.
 This means a queue of 20 people at the Hertz desk, and very few at Avis.
 Our guests have had to wait 90 minutes for a hire car - that's longer than the flight itself!

-• Health insurance - The most critical in case of accident or illness.
-Fortunately, if you are covered under the NHS in the UK, there is a FREE card you can get which will provide equivalent cover in France.
-For more details click on this link which will take you to the details on the department of health website.
-There is an online application form, and the card could save you hundreds or thousands of pounds.
+Health insurance is critical in case of accident or illness.
+Fortunately, if you are covered under the NHS in the UK, there is a FREE card (the EHIC card) you can get which will provide equivalent emergency cover in France.
+Follow our link to the government advice page above, then under 'Health' there will be a link called EHIC that will take you to the NHS who actually administer the scheme.
+There is an online application form, and the card could save you hundreds or thousands of pounds, but make sure you apply early enough and allow enough time for the process!

-• Car insurance - Most companies include a number of days of European cover in their policies, but you will need to bring the policy document or a "green card" with you - Check with your insurance company.
+If you are bringing your own car, check your current insurance: Most companies include a number of days of European cover in their policies, but you will need to bring the policy document or a "green card" with you and the policy or the company will be able to advise you on what you need to do.